Search results

 Bonnie Prince Charlie©

 The Great Gallery was used as the Prince's Audience Chamber during the day, and transformed in the evening for extravagant balls and receptions.
 Imagine this magnificent room at night, lit by hundreds of glowing candles and alive with the sound of music, laughter and dancing.
+In a letter, which recently came to light, a ‘great ball’ is described as taking place in the Ballroom to celebrate the Jacobite victory at the Battle of Prestonpans.
+It proves, for the first time, that the ball written about in Waverley, a novel written by Sir Walter Scott in 1814, and depicted in Sir John Pettie’s 1992 portrait of the young prince, was real.

-In the Ante-Chamber you can see where the Prince dined in public, watched by crowds of admiring spectators; and in the Lord Darnley's Bedchamber, the sumptuous bed where he may have slept.
+In the Ante-Chamber, you can see where the Prince dined in public, watched by crowds of admiring spectators; and in the Lord Darnley's Bedchamber, the sumptuous bed where he may have slept.

 Bonnie Prince Charlie left Holyroodhouse in October 1745 and was finally defeated at the battle of Culloden in April 1746, before fleeing to Europe and life in exile.